macrotex/docker-patchman/README.md

 3. Script to setup the database and create admin user.
 This script exits with success code "0" if the database is already created or exists.
 ```
 docker exec -it patchman bash

 /root/setup-db.sh   # Create admin user
 ```

+# Configuration

+## Apache configuration

-## Configuration
+## `SERVERNAME` environment variable

-### Servername

-Will use HOSTNAME unless SERVERNAME environment is defined.
-SERVERNAME should be fully-qualified.
+Apache will use HOSTNAME as its `ServerName` unless the environment SERVERNAME.
+When defining SERVERNAME be sure it is fully-qualified.

+## `USE_SSL` environment variable

+Apache assumes that SSL is enabled unless the environment variable `USE_SSL` is set to `NO`.

-### SSL certificate and private key
+## SSL certificate and private key

-Must be mapped to
+If Apache is configured to use SSL (the default) Apache expects to find the private key and certificate in the usual Debian location.
+That is, they must be mapped as follows:

     cetificate:  /etc/ssl/certs/server.pem
     private key: /etc/ssl/private/server.key

+## Other configuration

+### Application debug mode

-## Turning on Debug mode
+To turn on Patchman debug mode

 Edit the file `/etc/patchman/local_settings.py` and change the line
 ```
 Debug = False
 ```
 to
 ```
 Debug = True
 ```
 Note that the debug messages will show up in the web browser itself.

-## The `patchman-client` user
+# The `patchman-client` user

 This Patchman server is configured so that the endpoint (`/patchman/reports/upload`) that receives Patchman client reports